keum/SOTM-US16/README.md

 # SOTM-US16

-Summary notes from some of the SOTM-US attendees
+Summary notes and videos recordings from some of the SOTM-US attendees

 #### When: July 23 - 25, 2016
 #### Where: Seattle, WA